NLCaceres/mlb-team-schedule/README.md

 ### Python 3's Virtual Environments
 - Enter the directory on the terminal and use `python3 -m venv venv` to create a new `venv` directory where you'll install dependencies via its `pip` install
-- `. venv/bin/activate` will switch into that virtual environment, with the proper version of python as well as `pip`, so you can be in a nicely isolated package environment, just like a node_modules folder would provide to a Node project
+- `. venv/bin/activate` will switch into that virtual environment, with the proper version of Python as well as `pip`, so you can be in a nicely isolated package environment, just like a node_modules folder would provide to a Node project
   - `source venv/bin/activate` also works!
 See [Real Python](https://realpython.com/python-virtual-environments-a-primer/) or
   [PyPA](https://packaging.python.org/en/latest/guides/installing-using-pip-and-virtual-environments/) for more info!
   - Can use `which pip` and `which python` to be sure it's using the `venv` directory versions
     - A triple check would be to run `python3 -m pip list` which should list all packages from your `requirements.txt`
-  - If the incorrect `pip` or python is listed, then it's worth checking the activate script inside of `venv/bin`, especially if you've changed the name of your parent folder
+  - If the incorrect `pip` or Python is listed, then it's worth checking the activate script inside of `venv/bin`, especially if you've changed the name of your parent folder
     - You can fix this by directly altering the activate script BUT it's much easier to run `python3 -m venv venv --clear` to hard reset the `venv` folder
 - If you have a `requirements.txt` file filled with the dependencies for your project, just run `python -m pip install -r requirements.txt`, and your virtual environment will be all set to use
   - `requirements.txt` acts just like a `package.json` file but without a fancy format, just list the names of packages you want with semantic versioning, and `pip` should know what to install with a version that matches the range you listed.
+- When updating the Python version, do not use `python -m venv --upgrade venv`.
+Instead, it's simpler to use the `--clear` flag like shown above once you've installed the new version of Python you want.
+The reset venv folder will store a new updated version of Python, and the only package left will be `pip`.
+  - Using Pyenv is preferred since it can auto-switch to the updated version of Python via a `.python-version` file placed in the root
+  - Using `pip-tools`, it's super easy to use `pip-sync` with your `requirements.txt` file (after a `pip-compile --upgrade` if desired), and you'll be all set with your dependencies again!
 - When using VirtualEnvs, be sure to change VSCode's Python Interpreter in the bottom bar so it detects the installed dependencies in the `venv` folder.
 Changing this setting to `venv/bin/python` will let Pylance provide much better IntelliSense